saiqulhaq/saiqulhaq/_drafts/importing-huge-mysql-database.md

 ## Post-Import Configuration Optimization
-After completing the database import process, it's crucial to update the MySQL configuration file (my.cnf) to optimize performance for normal operations.
+After completing the database import process, updating the MySQL configuration file (my.cnf) is crucial to optimize performance for normal operations.
 Remove or adjust the following settings:

 * Remove the `init_connect` line entirely, as it's no longer needed and could cause issues in regular operations.
 * Adjust `innodb_flush_log_at_trx_commit` back to 1 for improved data durability [1](https://www.inmotionhosting.com/support/server/databases/edit-mysql-my-cnf/).
-*   Consider reducing `max_allowed_packet` to a more standard size, such as 64M, unless your application specifically requires larger packets [2](https://www.webcomand.com/docs/admin_guide/configuration/mysqlmariadb/).
+* Consider reducing `max_allowed_packet` to a more standard size, such as 64M, unless your application requires explicitly larger packets [2](https://www.webcomand.com/docs/admin_guide/configuration/mysqlmariadb/).

 Your updated my.cnf file should look similar to this: